hashicorp/vault/website/source/docs/secrets/pki/index.html.md

     overwrite any previously-existing private key and certificate._ If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*.
-Distribution points use the values set via `config/urls`. <br /><br />Vault does _not_ revoke this certificate (since it could not sign the CRL with an expired certificate), however, this endpoint does honor the maximum mount TTL.
+Distribution points use the values set via `config/urls`.
+    <br /><br />As with other issued certificates, Vault will automatically
+    revoke the generated root at the end of its lease period; the CA certificate will sign its own CRL.
   </dd>

   <dt>Method</dt>